zwyhahaha/zwyhahaha.github.io/about.md

 ### About this blog

-I started this blog inspired by Ariana Tang, whose blog is thoughtful and well worth-reading.
-Here, I typically log my technical write-ups and reading notes.
+I typically log some technical write-ups and reading notes.
 Occasionally, I share some practical tips and life experiences.
 It would be a great pleasure if you found some of my posts useful!

+Acknowledgement: This blog was inspired by Ariana Tang, whose blog is thoughtful and well worth-reading!
+Many thanks to my sister Wanxin for designing the site’s logo — a cute bunny with red eyeglasses and carrots!
+Thanks also to my other sister Xinyu for illustrating the background image of this site.
+And finally, thank you to everyone who takes the time to read my posts!